 If you’re interested in using an element of a research project as a means of giving early feedback to students, connect with a

-university librarian, who can offer you feedback and resources on designing research projects for your students.
+university librarian.
+University librarians can offer feedback and resources for designing research projects for students.

 -